hungcv/Restful-API-Common-Format-/README.md

 Content-Type: application/json

 {
+    "success": false,
     "message": "The item does not exist"
 }
 ```
 2- DELETE - HTTP Response Code: **404**